-Two years ago I was touring Peru for 15 days.
-In my tour I did not include the Amazon area for lack of time.
-When I travel I prefer to be able to see the places well and not pass in a hurry only to say that I was there.
-So places like the Loreto region stayed pending and is now on my list of places I have to visit.
+Two years ago, I toured Peru for 15 days.
+I did not include the Amazon area for lack of time in my tour.
+When I travel, I prefer to see the places well and not pass in a hurry only to say that I was there.

-Whoever approaches, discovers the world within Peru.
-A place where it is possible to travel dunes and waves at full speed on the warm desert coast; Enter the depths of a lush jungle and walk the paths laid by the Incas through a mountain range of imposing contrasts.
+Enter the depths of the lush jungle and walk the paths laid by the Incas through a mountain range of imposing contrasts.

-In today’s post I wanted to talk to you about the Loreto Region in the Peruvian Amazon.
-I’m sure you’ve heard of it, it has a lot of natural attractions and is one of the best alternatives to extend your visit to Peru.
+In today’s post, I wanted to talk to you about the Loreto Region in the Peruvian Amazon.
+Although I’m sure you’ve heard of it, it has many natural attractions and is one of the best alternatives to extending your visit to Peru.

-What to see and do in Loreto, in the Peruvian Amazon
+Best Things to Do in Loreto, Peruvian Amazon

-Loreto is a region located in the northeast of Peru, and borders Ecuador, Colombia and Brazil.
-It is a gigantic area, with a variety of things to do and unforgettable places to visit.
+Loreto is a region located in the northeast of Peru and borders Ecuador, Colombia, and Brazil.
+It is a gigantic area with various things to do and unforgettable places to visit.

-Can you imagine taking a jungle hike, sailing on a luxury cruise, seeing wild animals in their natural habitat, getting to know the native communities?.
-It’s has to be awesome.
+Can you imagine taking a jungle hike, sailing on a luxury cruise, seeing wild animals in their natural habitat, and getting to know the native communities?
+It has to be awesome.

-Some of the most interesting experiences i would like to live in Loreto is to walk through the jungle or do boating and listen to the sound of nature and do night photography, it has to be a wonder to see the stars there.
+Some of the most interesting experiences I would like to live in Loreto are walking through the jungle or boating and listening to the sound of nature, and doing night photography; it has to be a wonder to see the stars there.

 I would also love to stay in a lodge in Iquitos and do community tourism with native communities.

 Iquitos is the gateway to the Peruvian jungle and also the starting point to live all these experiences.
-Iquitos is the sixth most populous city in Peru with almost 500,000 inhabitants.
-64 native communities are preserved here.
+Iquitos is Peru’s sixth most populous city, with almost 500,000 inhabitants.
+In addition, 64 native communities are preserved here.

-This city is located on the banks of the Amazon river and lives practically of tourism.
-What you can visit in Iquitos, some of its best known places are:
+This city is located on the banks of the Amazon river, and tourism is the main industry.
+What you can visit in Iquitos, some of its best-known places are:

-- Casa de Fierro, designed by Gustave Eiffel, the same as the Eiffel Tower in Paris.
+- Casa de Fierro, designed by Gustave Eiffel, is the same as the Eiffel Tower in Paris.

-- The Tarapacá boardwalk, where you can see the houses built during the era of the rubber boom, admirable buildings overlooking the river, houses plastered with tiles.
+- On the Tarapacá boardwalk, where you can see the houses built during the rubber boom era, admirable buildings overlooking the river, and houses plastered with tiles.

-You also have to try the “paiche”, it is a fish from the Amazon and is the main raw material of marine dishes, accompanied by a sauce made with local fruits.
+You also have to try the “paiche,” a fish from the Amazon and is the main raw material of marine dishes, accompanied by a sauce made with local fruits.

-A popular meal to try is the “Juane de Gallina”, which is wrapped in “bijao” leaves and is accompanied by cecinas and drunk with masato, pineapple juice and other exotic drinks such as grapefruit, chuchuwasi and seven roots.
+A popular meal to try is the “Juane de Gallina,” wrapped in “bijao” leaves and accompanied by cecinas and drunk with masato, pineapple juice, and other exotic drinks such as grapefruit, chuchuwasi, and seven roots.

-As I write this post I wonder why I will not have decided to stay longer and know this magical area.
-I look forward to buying a flight and escaping a few days to the beautiful region of Loreto in the Peruvian Amazon.
+As I write this post, I wonder why I will not have decided to stay longer and know this magical area.
+Instead, I look forward to buying a flight and escaping a few days to the beautiful region of Loreto in the Peruvian Amazon.

 Have you been to Loreto before?
 Tell me about your experience in the Peruvian jungle!!!